Stair Lift Price Guide

 Local Dealers – Lowest Total Cost of Ownership

 Often times, a local dealer can offer the best value on a stair lift.
-Over the lifetime of a stair lift there is the chance that repairs or maintenance may be necessary.
-Local dealers work to keep this cost low for their customers by offering additional benefits.
 Most local dealers offer a labor warranty in addition to the parts warranty that comes with the lift.
 This way, should there be any repairs necessary within the first year, they are completed at no cost to you.
 Local dealers may also offer moving guarantees, so if you move to a new home, your stair lift can be moved as well, free of charge.
-A buyback guarantee also brings down cost of ownership, as it gives you the opportunity to sell the lift back to the dealer and have it removed from your home when you no longer need it.
+Also, should you need to have the stair lift temporarily removed to move large appliances or install new carpet, this is also included at no cost to you.
+A buyback offer guarantee also brings down cost of ownership, as it gives you the opportunity to sell the lift back to the dealer and have it removed from your home when you no longer need it.
 Finally, dealers typically do not attach any additional fees to the sale of your stair lift.
 A online retailer may charge extra for installation, measurement and estimate, and shipping.
 Their prices often do not include a labor warranty either.
 Local dealers include the cost of these services in the quote they give you, so the price you are quoted is the price that you pay.

-Finally, choose a reputable company.
+Reputation – Most importantly, choose a reputable company.
 There are contractors who do stair lift installations on the side, called “chuck and truck” operations.
 While they may be able to install the lift, they often lack the experience and expertise required to provide service if the lift should need it.
 Such installers are willing to collect the large check from the install but will refuse to return if service is necessary.
-Read online reviews and ask your friends and neighbors if they would recommend anyone.
-If you see a trend of negative reviews and feedback from others, it is best to pursue another stair lift company.
+Read online reviews, check BBB profiles, and ask your friends and neighbors if they would recommend anyone.
 Choose a company that you feel comfortable with and believe will continue to provide you with excellent service, long after the installation.